a-g-mikulsky/NBA-Salary-and-Performance-Analysis-2025-2026/README.md

 Similar to the offensive distributions, the distributions of defensive stats vary noticeably.
 Rebounds per game and steals per game have relatively wide distributions while steal-turnover ratio and blocks per game have much tighter distributions.

 My next step was to plot the interactions between player salaries and different variables that I predicted would be important for estimating player salary.
 Based on the scatter plots, points per game has the strongest correlation with player salary.
-Rebounds per game and steals per game look to have a weak corrlation with salary while 3pt percentage, assist-turnover ratio, and blocks per game do not look to have a significant connection to player salary.
+Rebounds per game and steals per game look to have a weak correlation with salary while 3pt percentage, assist-turnover ratio, and blocks per game do not look to have a significant connection to player salary.

 I made a correlation heatmap with seaborn to visualize the interactions between variables.
 I was particularly interested in how other variables are correlated with salary.
 The metrics that proved to be most correlated with a player's salary were minutes per game, assists per game, rebounds per game, steals per game, and especially points per game.
 Blocks per game are seemingly valued less than these other stats, as they had only roughly half as high of a correlation with salary compared to metrics like steals or rebounds per game.
 This heatmap also shows some other notable correlations, such as the strong correlation between minutes per game and other game-level stats such as points per game.